christian-posta/ceposta-devops-ose/docs/set-up-docker.md

 ## Attaching external volume
-You’ll want to attach a separate volume for docker images because they tend to take up a lot of space.
+You’ll want to attach a separate volume for docker images because they tend to take up a lot of space (especially if running in a VM with limited disk or on IaaS where the image gets limited space)

-Should do this before running docker for the first time
+If you're going to attach a volume, __you Should do this before running docker for the first time__

 In OpenStack, find the volume and attach it.
 Then run these commands: